Luke Letlow, 41-year-old congressman-elect, dies with COVID-19

 The family said in a statement that he was admitted to a hospital in Monroe, La., on Dec.
 19, and then transferred to the Shreveport facility when his condition worsened.

+Letlow, a former chief of staff, was to fill the seat being vacated by his former boss, Republican Ralph Abraham, who served three terms in office.

+Louis Gurvich, the Republican party chair, told NOLA.com, "We're all in disbelief.
+The world was his oyster."

-Letlow is survived by his wife, Julia Barnhill Letlow, and two children.
+He is survived by his wife, Julia Barnhill Letlow, and two children.

 The Associated Press contributed to this report